- Provide supporting documentation:

 Short-Term Rental Licensing

-Regulating short-term rental properties helps us ensure the safety of each rental property and provides residents the opportunity to earn extra income while supporting the tourism industry of Kingston.
+Regulating short-term rental properties helps us ensure the safety of each rental property and provides residents with the opportunity to earn extra income while supporting the tourism industry of Kingston.

-As of June 1, 2021, short-term rentals are subject to a Municipal Accommodation Tax.
+Short-term rentals are subject to a Municipal Accommodation Tax.
 This means, if you use a short-term rental in the City of Kingston you must pay an additional fee added to your accommodation that goes to the municipality.
 These funds are reinvested in tourism products and promotion to help the City grow its tourism industry without increasing local taxes.
 Learn more about the Municipal Accommodation Tax.

 Learn more about our regulations in our Short-Term Rental Bylaw.